LoriLuers-PIFSC/generic-research-lab-website/README.md

 ## Research Lab Website Design Template

+Cloned repository used to launch GitHub Pages template: https://loriluers-pifsc.github.io/generic-research-lab-website/

 This is a research lab website template that can be used by university students / professors to create a simple website for showing and displaying their labs / research.

-I built this for my brother years ago, and you can find his current site here: [University of Illinois Energy Transport Research Lab](http://etrl.mechanical.illinois.edu/)

 You can find a live view of the template using the link below: